Trailblazers and life-savers.

 Two is better than one.

 In order to prevail in this hostile environment, you need a strong vehicle.
-In 2014, expedition leader Matthias Jeschke, owner of Extrem Events, had already undertaken to break the altitude record for wheeled vehicles in a Mercedes-Benz Zetros.
+In 2014, expedition leader Matthias Jeschke, owner of Extrem Events, had already undertaken to break the altitude record for wheeled vehicles in a Mercedes-Benz Trucks Zetros.
 With it he reached the impressive altitude of 6675 m, setting the record for diesel-powered trucks.
 But now the goal was to go even higher.
 And the Unimog was chosen for the job.
 Not one, but two vehicles were to tackle the challenge.

 A converted U 5023 against South America’s second-highest peak.